sunilabrahamindia/sunilabraham/media/google-war-nude-photos-user-rights-india-today.md

 Sunil Abraham's comments in the article frame large internet platforms as privatised near-monopolies that can use contractual terms of service to restrict user rights.
 The argument that regulating these companies as utilities could protect rights, but at the cost of innovation, was a live tension in policy debates at the time, particularly as India was still developing its own framework for platform regulation.

 The Mark Fiore case referenced in the article was a well-documented episode from 2010, in which Apple initially rejected a Pulitzer Prize-winning political cartoonist's app, drawing wide criticism before eventually reversing the decision.

+## See also
+- [Google Takes U-Turn, Says It Won't Ban Nude Photos on Blogger](/media/google-u-turn-nude-photos-blogger-india-today/), *India Today* news report published on 27 February 2015 covering covers Google's reversal of its policy to ban sexually explicit content on Blogger

 ## External Link